-A= The name of the first code in the sequence B= The name of the second code in the sequence Freq of A The number of times that the first code occurs.

-Freq of B The number of times that the second code occurs.
+A= The name of the first code in the sequence B= The name of the second code in the sequence The number of times that the first code occurs.
+Freq of A Freq of B The number of times that the second code occurs.

 B follows A The number and percentage of times that the second code follows this first code.

-A precedes B The number and percentage of times that the first code appears before the second code. % of Sequences The percentage of all sequences equal to the current sequence.
-Z values P= A standardized measure of the deviation from the expected frequency.
-The probability that this deviation occurs by chance.
+The number and percentage of times that the first code appears before the A precedes B second code.

+% of Sequences The percentage of all sequences equal to the current sequence.

+Z values A standardized measure of the deviation from the expected frequency.
+P= The probability that this deviation occurs by chance.